ORNL/ReSolve/scripts/timing/README.md

-# GridKit timing utilities
+# Refactor timing utilities

 This directory contains scripts for parsing and plotting timing data from `gpuRefactor`, `kluRefactor`, `gluRefactor`, and `sysRefactor`.

-The scripts support the GridKit timing workflow.
+The scripts process timing logs emitted by ReSolve refactor examples.
 They do not change solver behavior.

+The GridKit workflow below is one benchmark use case for these utilities.
+Other benchmark data can be used if the logs follow the same timing row format.

 ## Scripts